balderdashy/sails-docs/reference/waterline/models/stream.md

 })//~∞%°
 .exec(function (err) {
   if (err) {
-    sails.log.error(new Error('An unexpected error occurred when reporting a batch of creepy comments: '+ err.stack));
+    sails.log.error('An unexpected error occurred when reporting a batch of creepy comments: '+ err.stack);
     return process.exit(1);
   }